Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Proof of Theorem

-To prove the answers ``No'', we use the same counterexample: take ${\mathcal Z}=\Z[\sqrt{5}]$.
-From Proposition 2.10 of \cite{BDKN22}, the ring $\Z[\sqrt{5}]$ does not satisfy the property called there \emph{coprime Schinzel Hypothesis}, which is weaker than being a Schinzel ring and weaker than being integrally Hilbertian \hbox{w.r.t.} the primality type Nonunit.
-Hence $\Z[\sqrt{5}]$ is not a Schinzel ring and is not integrally Hilbertian \hbox{w.r.t.} ${\mathcal P} = {\rm Nonunit}$.
-As $\Z[\sqrt{5}]$ is Noetherian, the same is equivalently true \hbox{w.r.t.} to the primality type ${\mathcal P} = {\rm Irred}$ (the main point of the equivalence being that in a Noetherian ring, every nonunit is divisible by an irreducible).
-To conclude, it remains to show that $\Z[\sqrt{5}]$ is a half near UFD, \hbox{i.e.} satisfies (\ref{def:near-UFD}-1).
-The next paragraph provides an argument.
+The answers ``No'' concerning PDF rings \hbox{w.r.t} the primality type Nonunit follow directly from Corollary \ref{cor:many_nonintH}.
+As the rings there are also Noetherian, the same is equivalently true \hbox{w.r.t.} to the primality type ${\mathcal P} = {\rm Irred}$ (the main point of the equivalence being that in a Noetherian ring, every nonunit is divisible by an irreducible). \end{proof}